-- 14. After the initial granting of a PSC and provided that the individual has had uninterrupted service with a national administration or the GSC and has a continuing need for access to EUCI, the PSC shall be reviewed for renewal at intervals not exceeding five years for a TRES SECRET UE/EU TOP SECRET clearance and ten years for SECRET UE/EU SECRET and CONFIDENTIEL UE/EU CONFIDENTIAL clearances, with effect from the date of notification of the outcome of the last security investigation on which they were based.
-All security investigations for the renewal of a PSC shall cover the period since the previous such investigation. - 15.
-For the renewal of PSCs, the elements outlined in paragraphs 11 and 12 shall be investigated. - 16.
-Requests for renewal shall be made in a timely manner taking account of the time required for security investigations.
-Nevertheless, where the relevant NSA or other competent national authority has received the relevant request for renewal and the corresponding personnel security questionnaire before a PSC expires, and the necessary security investigation has not been completed, the competent national authority may, where admissible under national laws and regulations, extend the validity of the existing PSC for a period of up to 12 months.
-If, at the end of this 12-month period, the security investigation has still not been completed, the individual shall be assigned to duties which do not require a PSC.
+- 14. After the initial granting of a PSC security clearance and provided that the individual has had uninterrupted service with a national administration or the GSC and has a continuing need for access to EUCI, the PSC security clearance shall be reviewed for renewal at intervals not exceeding 5 years for a TRÈS SECRET UE/EU TOP SECRET clearance and 10 years for SECRET UE/EU SECRET and CONFIDENTIEL UE/EU CONFIDENTIAL clearances, with effect from the date of notification of the outcome of the last security investigation on which they were based.
+All security investigations for the renewingal of a PSC security clearance shall cover the period since the previous such investigation. - For the renewingal of PSCs security clearances, the elements outlined in paragraphs 11 and 12 shall be investigated.

+16. Requests for renewal shall be made in a timely manner taking account of the time required for security investigations.
+Nevertheless, where the relevant NSA or other competent national authority has received the relevant request for renewal and the corresponding personnel security questionnaire before a PSC security clearance expires, and the necessary security investigation has not been completed, the competent national authority may, where admissible under national laws and regulations, extend the validity of the existing PSC security clearance for a period of up to 12 months.
+If, at the end of this 12-month period, the security investigation has still not been completed, the individual shall be assigned to duties which do not require a PSC security clearance.

-PSC procedures in the GSC
+PSC-Authorisation procedures in the GSC